shahinasak98/product_app/README.md

 Instructions

---> Added requirements.txt file inside catalogue_project for which installation of various packages are to be done using pip install -r requirements.txt
+--> Added requirements.txt file for which installation of various packages are to be done using pip install -r requirements.txt

 This project handles 5 cases with 5 different views corresponding to the urls